-- The drum seems OK on wash and rinse but just won’t do the fast spin at the end?
-You need this article – Washing machine not spinning
+However, if the drum does rotate on wash and rinses – but it’s just not spinning the clothes at the end, then you need this article – washing machine not spinning.

 The drum doesn’t turn at all

-Fairly tight.
-You should be able to pluck the belt and get a nice resounding "ping".
-The belt shouldn’t be over tightened though.
-There should be some sideways play and you should be able to move the belt from side to side approximately a quarter of an inch in the middle.
-Unfortunately many modern washing machines are deliberately designed so you can’t adjust a slack belt.
-There are no motor slots to adjust.
-This means of course you must buy a new one if yours is loose (buy new washing machine belt at 4washerhelp)
+Quite tight.
+If you pluck it you should get a nice “ping”.
+It shouldn’t be over tight though.
+You should be able to move it from side to side approximately a quarter of an inch in the middle.
+Most modern washing machines are designed so you can’t adjust a slack belt.
+You must buy a new one if yours is loose.

-Don’t speculatively replace carbon brushes even if you find they are substantially worn down.
-If worn carbon brushes are the cause of your motor not working then at least one of them should be charred, black, sooty – see pics here – carbon brushes diagnostics & fitting.
+Don’t speculatively replace carbon brushes.
+Even if you find they are substantially worn down.
+They may well need replacing, but if worn carbon brushes are the cause of your motor currently not working then at least one of them should be charred, black, sooty – see here – do I need to replace carbon brushes? (diagnostics & fitting).

 Not all motors have carbon brushes fitted